• Skip to primary navigation

 Who the Chase Sapphire Preferred® Card is Best For

-This card is a great option for those who want an excellent travel rewards card.
-You that 25% bonus value for your points when you purchase travel through Chase, and if you transfer them to Chase’s travel partners, your points can be worth even more.
-You get some valuable travel perks and there’s no foreign transaction fees to slow you down.
-There is an annual fee, but it’s a fairly low fee, and the welcome bonus more than makes up for it.
+Chase Sapphire Preferred® Card is a great option for those who want an excellent travel rewards card.
+You that 25% bonus value for your points when you purchase travel through Chase, and if you transfer them to Chase's travel partners, your points can be worth even more.
+You get some valuable travel perks and there are no foreign transaction fees to slow you down.
+There is an annual fee, but it's a fairly low fee, and the welcome bonus more than makes up for it.

 Does it make sense to get both cards?